 She teamed classic navy trouser pants with a new white blouse.
 The relaxed-fit top features a pleated keyhole neckline and cap sleeves which drape at the back.
 Unfortunately, we are yet to establish the brand/designer of the piece.

-Letizia wore her navy Magrit leather pumps and offset the simple outfit with her reptile-embossed Adolfo Dominguez clutch bag.
+Letizia wore her navy Magrit leather pumps and offset the simple outfit with her reptile-embossed clutch bag which remains unidentified.

 Letizia coordinated the look with her bespoke TOUS blue stone and baroque pearl dangle earrings.